 Now we come to the important lesson of how to spot, recognize, and understand if your chinchilla does indeed have lice.

 Some of this information we have already touched on.

-Typically, as the owner/parent of the chinchilla, the first sign that you have an issue will be your chinchilla itching, scratching, or biting their own fur.
+Typically, as the owner/parent of a chinchilla, the first sign that you have an issue will be your chinchilla itching, scratching, or biting its own fur.

 You may witness this taking place, or you may notice an area of missing fur where the problem is presenting itself.

 From here, your best course of action is to hold your chinchilla and move the fur out of the way so you can visually inspect your furry friend.